FallerS/FallerS.github.io/_posts/2021-01-19-third_post.md

 The weightings again move very fast to extreme outcomes.
 This is something we will have to address in future blog posts.

-For now, lets plot the efficient frontier considering **all** of the industries at our disposal.
+For now, let's plot the efficient frontier considering **all** of the industries at our disposal.

 The efficient frontier shows the optimal weightings out of all possible combinations of industries we could invest in in terms of either choose a defined risk budget and get the best possible returns or choose a return goal and get the least risk.